nicoddemus/cit/README.md

 ### add

-This command is responsible for adding the branchs that should be under cit's watch.
+This command is responsible for adding the branches that should be under cit's watch.
 Any push request to the server will trigger the related job to run (lagging a few minutes).
 If you don't give a branch name the current branch will be used.

 Usage:

 ```
-cit add my_feature_branch
+cit add [my_feature_branch]
 project_name__1104-win32__21-project_name => project_name-fb-my_feature_branch-win32 (CREATED)
 ```

 ### rm

-This command is responsible for removing the branchs under cit's watch.
-That means that jobs related to removed branch will be also removed from Jenkins.
+This command is responsible for removing the branches from cit's watch.
+That means that jobs related to the removed branch will be also removed from Jenkins.
 If you don't give a branch name the current branch will be taken.

 Usage:

 ```
-cit rm my_feature_branch
+cit rm [my_feature_branch]
 project_name__1104-win32__21-project_name => project_name-fb-my_feature_branch-win32 (REMOVED)
 ```